Tuesday, October 31, 2017

 I am sixty.
 That's a lot of years.
 Soon all the ice that is protecting my heart will be gone.
 My heart will be exposed.
 Vulnerable.
 Unprotected from. the rude and hurtful comments people make.

 Why am I not important?
 What have I done?
 Why is it okay for me to have an accident?
-An aide blamed me for falling over on purpose when she sat me on side of my bed.
+An aide blamed me for falling over on purpose when she sat me on my bed.

 I should be tougher.
 Shrug the hurtful comments off.
 My tears begin to flow.
 I visualize the ice that is protecting my heart chipping away.

 None of this is my fault.
 I am fine just the way I am.
 It's okay to be emotional.
 It's healthy.
 I empathize with and have compassion for other people.
-The people that make hurtful comments do it to make themselves feel better.
+The people who make hurtful comments do it to make themselves feel better.
 They do it so they can be in control.
 It's okay to be a dreamer.
 Being a dreamer helps me cope.
 Being a dreamer helps me live.

 The comments still hurt.
 I know they are not my fault.
 I am becoming emotionally stronger every day.
 Soon I will be able to shrug off the hurtful comments.
 The ice around my heart will melt.
 My heart won't need it anymore.
 My heart will be able to protect and defend itself on its own.